 You miss out on the ways that can make you stand out more.
 If you want a job today you need to learn how to plan for it – and work at it.
 Networking is an integral part of a strategic job search, that you will need to know more about to shine in front of a potential employee.

 The GOODista writes about lifestyle changes that make you feel, be and do good.
 Wellness has many dimensions, and having a satisfying job is an important one.
 This is why we tackle the communication skills you need to tap into, to get to that great job that allows you to do good, and therefore feel and be good.
-In this post we give you the tips and best ways to know about opportunities before they happen, and how to prepare yourself for action when you need it.
+In this post, we give you the tips and the best ways to know about opportunities before they happen, and how to prepare yourself for action when you need it.

 What Is Networking?

 Networking is a strategy to reveal more opportunities and invaluable information.
 It is a way of building relationships.
 You tap into people you know – connections – to get in touch with contacts who can place you in front of a hiring person.
-A network stays with alive with exchanges of information, advise and respectful exchanges of knowledge.
+A network stays alive with exchanges of information, advise and respectful exchanges of knowledge.

 Networking is an art.
 It doesn’t come naturally to some people, whereas others thrive at it.
-The secret is to realise that everyone has a network, and knowing where to start makes the prospect much less daunting.
+The secret is to realize that everyone has a network, and knowing where to start makes the prospect much less daunting.

 To use contacts are frowned upon in some cultures, whereas in other parts of the world to not network is considered defeatist.

-Networking Part of a Strategic Job Search
+Networking: Part of a Strategic Job Search

 To find a job is a job in itself, and needs a plan.
-A strategic job search means laying out a road map for action.
+A strategic job search means laying out a roadmap for action.
 Read on to get the clues how to build yourself a way to find that job.

 Networking is an integral part of a job search.
 You set a career goal, and a plan to get there.
-To reach the goal you need a road map – a strategy.
+To reach the goal you need a roadmap – a strategy.

 By setting a networking roadmap you will expand your vision, and narrow the field.
-You hear about openings, get information that help make your application stand out, and may get to meet the right person at the right time.
+You hear about openings, get information that helps make your application stand out, and may get to meet the right person at the right time.

 You also build a valuable web of advisors, mentors and straight-up people who will be with you now and for a long time, if you do it right.